 Yoga Makes Arteries and Veins Dilated and More Elastic

-Incorporating such common poses as the bridge, cow, camel, bow, and cobra positions, students with heart issues will greatly benefit from the way their veins, arteries, and capillaries expand and contract.
+Incorporating common poses such as the bridge, cow, camel, bow, and cobra positions, students with heart issues will greatly benefit from how their veins, arteries, and capillaries expand and contract.
 Yoga will help enormously in the physiological action of arterial elasticity and venous dilation.
-The poses where you have to hold yourself for several minutes at a time will allow a much more sufficient amount of freshly oxygenated and nutrient rich blood to flush through your arteries and veins, which will also make them stronger and prevent associated risks of heart attacks and strokes from clogged or burst arteries.
+The poses where you have to hold yourself for several minutes at a time will allow a much more sufficient amount of freshly oxygenated and nutrient-rich blood to flush through your arteries and veins, which will also make them stronger and prevent associated risks of heart attacks and strokes from clogged or burst arteries.

 Yoga Reduces Stress on the Circulatory System

-Most of the Yoga poses will tremendously improve the continuous, cyclical loop of blood flow that the circulatory system is specifically involved in.
-By actively moving through a routine of many different poses, the circulatory system will start to relax and will quickly become much less stressed.
+Most Yoga poses will tremendously improve the continuous, cyclical loop of blood flow in which the circulatory system is precisely involved.
+By actively moving through a routine of many different poses, the circulatory system will relax and quickly become much less stressed.

 Yogic Deep Breathing Strengthens the Heart and Lungs

-The deep breathing requirements of Yoga (pranayama) will additionally benefit both the heart and lungs by strengthening these major organs.
-Whenever, blood is delivered to the heart in the most purified way possible, the circulatory system benefits.
+The deep breathing requirements of Yoga (pranayama) will benefit the heart and lungs by strengthening these significant organs.
+The circulatory system benefits whenever blood is delivered to the heart in the most purified way possible.